chitrankusarkar/Online-Shooping-Application-Management-System/README.md

 ## Overview

-An **Online Shopping Application Management System** designed to provide a seamless shopping experience for users and robust administrative tools for system management.
+A **Shopping Application Management System** designed to provide a seamless shopping experience for users and robust administrative tools for system management.

 ### Features
 **For Users:**